 Our Log Cabin block has a center square surrounded by five 'rounds' of logs.

-In the picture to the right, round is colored in a unique hue that includes both light and dark values to represent the opposite sides of the block.
+Pictured here each round is colored in a unique hue that includes both light and dark values to represent the opposite sides—light and dark—of the block.

 For the Patch names in the chart below the number refers to the 'round', so all Patch names that start with 1 are in the first round of logs.

 The letter—a, b, c or d—refers to the order of piecing.